Arthamys/pay-engine/README.md

 If we run a transaction that is invalid, it does not get pushed to the TransactionLog.

+We could have the clients hold a list of all the transactions they have issued.
+That way, when we want to make an operation, we use the client to change their wallet balance, and we update _their_ transactions log.
+When we need to validate if the operation is legit, we lookup in the client's log, which is way smaller, so maybe we spend less time in `HashMap::contains_key()`

 # Improvements

 - [ ] So far, these structures only store data in memory.
 This approach is not